 The year before I had purchased my first digital camera.
 When I walked across the Park for those hospital visits I started carrying that camera every day.
 I had to.
 I’d started noticing things I’d never noticed before.

 Carrying a camera makes me feel more connected to the world around me.
 More present.
 More in the moment.

 Photography took a hold of me with a sense of passion and purpose.
 The same sense of passion and purpose I'd had when I was acting.
 I read books, scoured internet sites, and took classes at the International Center of Photography in New York City.
 I also began attending free seminars at the B&H Photo Event Space, one of New York City's great free resources for photographers.

-With time I discovered that I had the ability, from my acting background, to put people at ease and help them drop in during their portrait sessions (See them here: Portraits).
-I discovered the patience it takes to capture images of birds and the joy in succeeding (See them here: Wildlife).
-I discovered the beauty of daily life captured with my iPhone (See it here: iPhoneography).
-And, I discovered the joy of saying hello and connecting with random strangers on the street (See them here: Agreeable Strangers).
+With time I discovered that I had the ability, from my acting background, to put people at ease and help them drop in during their portrait sessions (Portraits).
+I discovered the patience it takes to capture images of birds and the joy in succeeding (Wildlife).
+I discovered the beauty of daily life captured with my iPhone (iPhoneography).
+And, I discovered the joy of saying hello and connecting with random strangers on the street (Agreeable Strangers).

 As the years pass I continue to make discoveries about how, and what, I photograph.
 There is always more technique to learn.
 But the technique is only there in service of the humanity.
-To make a connection.
+And to make a connection.

 Please contact me with any questions about prints or headshot/portrait sessions: Contact